Skills: Metallurgist / Materials Engineering, Corrosion Engineering

 - Must have legal authorization to work in the US on a full-time basis for anyone other than current employer.

-- Self-starter who can set own goals and direction.
+- Self-starter who can set own goals and direction with minimal supervision.

 Please note: We occasionally amend or withdraw Shell jobs and reserve the right to do so at any time, including prior to the advertised closing date.